bShaak/hockey-ipsum/README.md

 #Hockey Ipsum

-This is a stub text generator that uses a dictionary of hockey slang.
+This is a dummy text generator that uses a dictionary of ice hockey terminology.